Foreign fighters in the Iraqi conflict: United Kingdom

-Robin Simcox of the Henry Jackson Society said in 2014 that the number of British citizens who went to fight in Syria is higher than during the Iraq War and Afghanistan War combined.
-The International Centre for the Study of Radicalisation assessed that up to 366 British citizens had been involved in the war in Syria as of December 2013.
-However, a report from the International Centre for Counter-Terrorism in The Hague from April 2016 showed that there are between 700 and 760 foreign fighters from the United Kingdom.
-Over 350 people have returned to the UK.
 The Rayat al-Tawheed group is composed of British combatants linked to the Islamic State of Iraq and the Levant.
 The suffix "al-Britani" was adopted by British Islamist fighters.
 In May 2014, a British citizen was killed in fighting.
 The Free Syrian Army's Abdullah al-Bashir asserted that British fighters were the largest foreign contingent of Islamic State of Iraq and the Levant, according to Iran's Alalamn News.

 During Ramadan 2014, over 140 Imams led by Shahid Raza of Leicester Central Mosque signed an open letter asking British Muslims not to travel to Syria (as well as the Islamic State conflict that had spread to Iraq at the time).
 Additionally, they were urged to make donations to people in the country from the U.K. itself with one such.

-An Islamic State video released by British-based Abu Muthanna al Yemeni said "We have brothers from Bangladesh, from Iraq, from Cambodia, Australia, U.K."

-Around Raqqa, Siddhartha Dhar, a British citizen of Indian roots, was named the lead executioner in an IS film showing the executions of alleged British spies.
+An Islamic State video released by British-based Abu Muthanna al Yemeni said "We have brothers from Bangladesh, from Iraq, from Cambodia, Australia, U.K." Around Raqqa, Siddhartha Dhar, a British citizen of Indian roots, was named the lead executioner in an IS film showing the executions of alleged British spies.

 Around Mosul a suicide bombing was carried out by a past inmate of Guantanamo called Jamal al Harith.
 His original name was Ronald Fiddler, and he also called himself Abu Zakariya.
 Britain's Conservative government had given him one million pounds over his time in Guantanamo.
 Fiddler's parents were Jamaican.
 He went to Tell Abyad.

 The United Kingdom stripped some of the ISIL fighters of their UK citizenship to prevent them from returning.
 The Crown Prosecution Service warned in 2014 that "any British resident travelling to take part in fighting will face criminal charges", although Charles Farr, head of the Office for Security and Counter-Terrorism, said that the government did not want to target those with humanitarian aims, and would exercise judgement in such cases.

-The U.K. arrested former Guantanamo Bay detention camp detainee Moazzam Begg for "attending [a] terrorist training camp" in Syria and "facilitating terrorism overseas."

-In October 2019, British officials initiated the repatriation of stranded children in Syria by getting in touch with local authorities to identify unattended children and create a safe passage from them to the UK.